 Join us for the annual W. Don McClure Lectures Mon., Sept.
 21, and Tues., Sept.
 22, 2015.
-The keynote speaker is Graham Cray, Honorary Bishop of the Diocese of York, and former leader of Fresh Expressions in the United Kingdom.
+Keynote speaker Graham Cray, Honorary Bishop of the Diocese of York, and former leader of Fresh Expressions in the United Kingdom will present "Authentic Church - Contextual Church."
 These lectures and discussions, held in the Chapel Auditorium, are free and open to the public.

 Sept.
 21, 2015